mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

     ```

 !!!
 Warning "Pay Attention to the Queries"
-    From now on, we'll use the `#!sql files.house_sales` table.
+    From now on, we'll use the `#!sql files.house_sales` file as a table.
 Make sure you replace it with `example_db.demo_data.house_sales` if you connect the data as a database.

 ### Understanding the Data

 We use the house sales dataset, where each row is one house or one unit, to predict the `MA` column values.
-It tracks quarterly moving averages of house sales aggregated by real estate type and number of bedrooms in each listing.
-These quarterly moving averages will be predicted in the following sections of this tutorial.
+It tracks quarterly moving averages (`MA`) of house sales aggregated by real estate type and the number of bedrooms in each listing.

 Below is the sample data stored in the `#!sql files.house_sales` table.